 Location: 8/47 Mews Road, Fremantle

-It’s also the atmosphere that makes Fremantle fish and chips so unique.
-Being in Freo gives you a special feeling.
-The warm evenings, the Indian Ocean behind you, and the salty sea air all come together.
-They create a truly iconic experience in Western Australia.
+Fremantle also has a unique atmosphere that makes enjoying some delicious fish and chips so special.
+Enjoying a warm evening with the Indian ocean behind you and the salty air around you creates a truly iconic experience in Western Australia.

 Indulge in the best fish and chips in Fremantle